 Things to think about before applying

-It can take a lot of time to apply funding.
-Often you have to collaborate with other organizations, so you need to plan time to find collaboration partners.
+It can take a lot of time to apply for funding.
+You often have to collaborate with other organizations, so you need to plan time to find collaboration partners.
 You also need to have a dialogue with them about the project and different parts of proposal.

 Our calls for proposals are only open for proposal for a limited time, and when the application period expires, it is no longer possible to submit your proposal.
 Therefore, you need to start with proposal well in advance.